Veterans History Project

 The National Court Reporters Foundation (NCRF) and the National Court Reporters Association (NCRA) have partnered with the United States Library of Congress Veterans History Project in an effort to protect and preserve the rich and extensive history of American wartime veterans.
 Through a project sponsored by the Library of Congress, men and women who have served the United States in a time of war have recorded their amazing personal histories of their military experiences.

-PROFESSIONAL DEVELOPMENT CREDITS (PDCs) OR COMPLIMENTARY 2012 NCRA STUDENT MEMBERSHIP AVAILABLE FOR HISTORY TRANSCRIPTION.
+PROFESSIONAL DEVELOPMENT CREDITS (PDCs) FOR REPORTERS OR COMPLIMENTARY NCRA STUDENT MEMBERSHIP AVAILABLE FOR HISTORY TRANSCRIPTION.

 "1,000 Voices Initiative"

 The Library of Congress is seeking to capture the experiences that formed our nation from those individuals that lived them.
 Upwards of 1,000 veterans are passing away every day - each one a unique story - lost forever.
 If you have a relative, friend, or neighbor who is a veteran, help preserve their story by joining the group of volunteers who are participating in a ongoing program called the "1,000 Voices Initiative".

 Participating is easy.
 Record a veteran's story, transcribe it and send the recorded story, transcribed interview, CD, and forms to NCRF.
 AND you can earn free PDCs!

 Making history permanent - one voice at a time.